fdeross/Help-Docs/for Bakeries/Shop Settings & Appearance/Complete/Setting your shop policies.md

 <section class="callout-yellow">
 <h3>🗒 Note</h3>
-<p>Frosting has its own set of Terms, Conditions, and Policies.
-In the event of a conflict Frosting's policies will supercede a bakery's.</p>
+<p>Frosting has its own set of Terms, Conditions, and Policies that govern refunds and fairness towards customers.</p>
 </section>

 ## Example